arkham7638/cclgproji/README.md

 STEP5: Creating the Pickle File for the deployment (Python pickle module is used for serializing and de-serializing a Python object structure.
 Any object in Python can be pickled so that it can be saved on disk.
 What pickle does is that it “serializes” the object first before writing it to file.
 Pickling is a way to convert a python object (list, dict, etc.))

-Export location and column information to a file that will be useful later on in our prediction application
+Export  the column information to a file that will be useful later on in our prediction application

+Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
+It is designed to make web-scale cloud computing easier for developers.
+Amazon EC2’s simple web service interface allows you to obtain and configure capacity with minimal friction.
+It provides you with complete control of your computing resources and lets you run on Amazon’s proven computing environment.

+Amazon EC2 offers the broadest and deepest compute platform with choice of processor, storage, networking, operating system, and purchase model.
+We offer the fastest processors in the cloud and we are the only cloud with 400 Gbps ethernet networking.
+We have the most powerful GPU instances for machine learning training and graphics workloads, as well as the lowest cost-per-inference instances in the cloud.
+More SAP, HPC, Machine Learning, and Windows workloads run on AWS than any other cloud.
+Click here to learn What's New with Amazon EC2.